Cao Zhang: As a general

 When the Wuhuan tribe rebelled on the northern frontier in c.May 218, Cao Zhang, holding the rank of Northern General of the Household, acting on the authority of General of the Resolute Cavalry (驍騎將軍), led a force of 1,000 infantry and several hundreds of cavalry from the central government to suppress the revolt.
 Before his departure, Cao Cao summoned him and specially warned him: "We are father and son at home, but we are supervisor and subordinate when assigned a task: the law will be applied straightly if you ever made any mistake.
 Keep this in mind."
 When Cao Zhang arrived at the battlefield, his force had not been joined by that of the local government as planned.
 Outnumbered by the enemy, Cao Zhang took up a passive stance and defended the vital passes and routes.
 The rebels could not gain an advantage and dissipated.
 Cao Zhang then led his force out in pursuit, displaying great valour in the ensuing battles.
 Cao Zhang personally fought against the enemy soldiers at close quarters and shot down many enemy horsemen with arrows.
 Several arrows were embedded in his armor by the end of a half-day long battle.
 Despite opposition from his subordinates, he ordered the pursuit be continued after the initial victory.
-One of his staff came out and reminded him that Cao Cao's order was that the army could not cross the jurisdiction of Dai, and further pursuit was straightly prohibited, but Cao Zhang argued that a good general did not follow dull orders, and threatened if anyone did not join the pursuit would be penalised with death sentence; thus, they performed a 24-hour dash to catch up with the Wuhuan cavalry, and dealt the latter a major blow which caused a few thousands casualties.
+One of his staff came out and reminded him that Cao Cao's order was that the army could not cross the jurisdiction of Dai, and further pursuit was strictly prohibited, but Cao Zhang argued that a good general did not follow dull orders, and threatened if anyone did not join the pursuit would be penalised with the death sentence; thus, they performed a 24-hour dash to catch up with the Wuhuan cavalry, and dealt the latter a major blow which caused a few thousands casualties.
 The Xianbei tribe leader Kebineng had led a 10,000-strong cavalry force nearby to observe the ongoing war between the Cao Wei and Wuhuan tribes.
 Having seen the splendid victories Cao Zhang scored, Kebineng submitted to him.
 Unrest on the northern frontier was then quelled.

 Cao Zhang then hurried west to take part in the Hanzhong Campaign against Liu Bei.
 Upon reaching Chang'an, however, he found out that the war had already been lost.
 Cao Cao then promoted his son to General of the Elite Cavalry (越騎將軍) and left him to defend Chang'an against probable advances of Liu Bei.

 According to unofficial supplementary records works by Wang Jia from the Eastern Jin dynasty, Cao Zhang once said that he had personally tamed a White elephant from Nanyue, which was sent through king Sun Quan of Eastern Wu.
 The act caused the audience to be amazed.